Summer Camp 2025

 Meet the Founder

 I am passionate about the environment and spending time in natural settings for myself and others.
-My natural science background includes studies in ornithology, marine biology, plant identification, wetland ecology, mycology, edible plants, gardening, composting, herpetology, environmental science and entomology.
-My early childhood background consists of 24 years of experience working with children and various psychology and curriculum courses from college to childcare training.
-I have also attended various outdoor recreation courses in and outside of college including the Maine Guide Course and canoeing instructor certification.
+My natural science background includes studies in ornithology, marine biology, plant identification, wetland ecology, mycology, edible plants, gardening, composting, herpetology, environmental science, and entomology.
+My early childhood background includes 31 years of experience working with children, as well as coursework in psychology and curriculum from college through childcare training.
+I have also attended various outdoor recreation courses in and outside of college, including the Maine Guide Course and canoeing instructor certification.
 I am currently CPR/First Aid certified.
 (Marisa- owner/director/teacher)

 marisa tobey teaching children about horseshoe crabs